Socompa: Geography and geomorphology

 Socompa is on the border between Argentina and Chile, east-southeast of the Monturaqui railway station of the Salta–Antofagasta railway.
 (Note: On the Argentine side known as the General Manuel Belgrano Railway.)
 The railway crosses the border between the two countries just below Socompa, making the volcano easily accessible despite its remote location.
 The same pass was an important route between the two countries and reportedly between 1940 and 1970 the Carabineros de Chile had a post there.
 Rails and roads at Socompa go up to an elevation of 3860 m; from there the volcano can be climbed from its southern, eastern and northern flank.
-The mountain is considered to be an apu by the local population, and Inca constructions have been reported either from its slopes or from its summit.
+The mountain is considered to be an apu by the local population, and Inca constructions (Note: Buildings, wood and a ceremonial road.) have been reported either from its slopes or from its summit.
 The name comes from the Kunza language and may be related to socke and sokor, which mean "spring" or "arm of water".
 Presently, the volcano is within two protected areas.

 The volcano is part of the Central Volcanic Zone, one of the four volcanic zones of the Andean Volcanic Belt.
 This volcanic zone spans Peru, Bolivia, Chile and Argentina and contains about 44 active volcanoes and several monogenetic volcanoes and silicic caldera volcanoes.
 Some older inactive volcanoes are well-preserved owing to the dry climate of the region.
 Many of these volcanoes are in remote regions and thus are poorly studied, but pose little threat to humans.
 The largest historical eruption in the Central Volcanic Zone occurred in 1600 at Huaynaputina in Peru, and the recently most active volcano is Lascar in Chile.